Phoenix, Arizona: Health care

 In 2011 (the last year for which information is available), Phoenix had a slightly younger population than the country as a whole.
 While the United States had 13.3% of its population over the age of 65, Phoenix's percentage stood significantly lower, at 8.1%.
 Phoenix's percentage of 18.8% in the next age group, 45–64 was also a great deal lower than the national average of 26.6%.
 This results in 73% of Phoenix's population being 44 or younger, as compared to the national percentage of 60.

 In 2010 (the last year for nationally reported figures), Phoenix was at or below national levels for most reportable diseases, with the exception of both hepatitis A and B, where they were slightly over the national average (0.8 and 1.8 to 0.5 and 1.1%, respectively).

 In most major categories, Phoenix had a lower incidence of death than the rest of the nation.
 Only deaths due to Alzheimer's (29.7 to 27.2 deaths per 100,000) and pre-natal conditions (5.3 to 3.8 deaths per 100,000) were slightly above the national average.
 Deaths due to HIV and liver disease were exactly at the national average of 2.5 and 10.8 respectively.
 However, in several major categories, Phoenix had significantly lower indices of death: deaths by cancer stood at only 57% (106) of the national average of 184.6 deaths per 100,000; deaths due to heart disease, 56.1% of the national rate of 249.8 per 100,000.
 Cancer and heart disease were the two top causes of death in the country.

-Low-weight births (7.5%) were below the national average of 8.1%, yet infant mortality (7.2%) was higher than the rest of the U.S. (6.1%).
+Low-weight births (7.5%) were below the national average of 8.1%, yet infant mortality (7.2‰ [per thousand]) was higher than the rest of the U.S. (6.1‰).
 Births to teen mothers were significantly higher than the rest of the country, sitting at 12.2% as compared to 8.4% nationally.

 The Phoenix metropolitan area is serviced by 56 hospitals and medical centers.
-The Mayo Clinic, a not-for-profit medical practice and medical research group based in Rochester, Minnesota.
+The Mayo Clinic is a not-for-profit medical practice and medical research group based in Rochester, Minnesota.
 Phoenix is one of two other locations with Mayo Clinic campuses (the other being Jacksonville, Florida).
 It is the first and largest integrated not-for-profit medical group practice in the world; Mayo Clinic has been near or at the top of the U.S. News & World Report List of "Best Hospitals" for more than 20 years.